shmool/nggirls-hackalearn-aae16/src/pages/index.md

         image_alt: Hanson Deck
         image_position: left
         image_width: twenty-five
-      - content: >-
+      - content: >
-          Been super impressed with developer talks of the Event Conf.
-Great conference realy enjoy it!
+          ...It is easy to drown in the sea of information.
+I am grateful for enthusiasts such as Shmuela Jacobs that lend me a hand in my way!

-          **Miles Tone,** *CEO, Studio*
+          **Oxana ,** *CEO, Studio*
         image: images/Oxana.jpeg
         image_alt: Miles Tone
         image_position: left